metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Last Words

 When you are within 5 foot of a corpse, as an action you can create a link with a spirit through their corpse.
 When you do so, you cast the _speak with dead_ spell, without using a spell slot or material components.
-Charisma is your spellcasting ability for this spell.
+Wisdom is your spellcasting ability for this spell.

 Speaking with the dead in this way temporarily gives you a capability from a past life — you're unsure whether it's from your past or the spirit's.
 When the spell ends, you gain one random benefit from the Borrowed Capabilities table.
 The benefit lasts until you finish a short or long rest.